 The numbers aren’t static of course and if you’d like to know a real time count of blogs per day check out Worldometers.

-The point is that the Internet is a very busy place and faced with such figures it may seem daunting, or even off-putting, to even consider starting your own.
+The point is that the Internet is a very busy place and faced with such figures it may seem daunting, or even off-putting, to even consider starting your own blog.
 But that’s not what we’re about.

 We’re not going into the technicalities of how to set up a blog so much as discussing some of the related issues.